ChangeWindows/Content/api.md

 announcement | Contains an URL to the announcement of the release or to the KB article on Microsoft.com | To be added

 ## Rings
 **rings** contains all information regarding which build is in which ring.
-This table is still being maintained but will cease to exist for ChangeWindows 3.0, this table will be replaced with the **releases**-table.
+This table is still being maintained but will cease to exist for ChangeWindows 3.0, this table will be replaced with the **releases**-table whre you simply need to pick the last release from a platform in a certain ring.
 [JSON](http://changewindows.org/api/cw/rings.json) &middot; [XML](http://changewindows.org/api/cw/rings.xml) &middot; [HTML](http://changewindows.org/api/cw/rings.html)

 Field | Description | Status